Hmz904/AShare-Worldquant-Factors/README.md

 ---

-## 📊 Featured Result — Idio-Vol Composite (Sharpe 0.78)
+## 📊 Sample Result — Idio-Vol Composite (Sharpe 0.78)

-After translating 25 WorldQuant alphas, I went one level deeper and ran a full research cycle to build my own long-only factor on this universe.
+After translating 25 WorldQuant alphas, I ran a full research cycle on this universe to build my own long-only factor.
 Started at -0.21 Sharpe; ended at **+0.78 Sharpe, 10.9% ann. return, -22% max DD** after six iterations of failure, diagnosis, and refinement.
+Not a strong result on its own — mostly an exercise in running the full pipeline end-to-end.
 📄 **[Read the sample research log (PDF)](docs/research_notes.pdf)** —
-six-iteration journey from failed factors to a working composite, including the two diagnostic breakthroughs that changed everything.
+six-iteration journey from failed factors to a working composite, including two diagnostic steps that shifted the direction of the work.
 📈 **[View the sample tearsheet (HTML)](reports/alpha_34_report.html)** —
 interactive Chart.js report with NAV curve, drawdown, IC decay, quintile returns, and turnover analysis.
 | Metric              | Value     |
 |---------------------|-----------|
 | Annualized return   | **+10.9%**|